audioxide/data/data/posts/20161221-articles-our-10-favourite-tracks-of-2016.md

 ## 1\.
 “Blackstar”// David Bowie

-TBD

 **André**

 How typical of Bowie to turn the forecast of death into a fine piece of art.
 The beautifully composed [*Blackstar*](/reviews/david-bowie-blackstar/) is one of the most fascinating farewells in music history, with jazz-tinged instrumentals acting as an underlay for some of Bowie’s most striking lyrical content to date, and no song better illustrates the record’s creative credentials than its 10-minute art-rock title track.
 Thematically, it expands on the insurgent musings that have marked many of his previous works by converting them into subtle introspections.
 It wasn’t clear at the time, but Bowie had effectively created his own requiem.
 Listening to it now feels like some sort of religious experience.
 There’s a wonderful, spiritual vibe to the song that endures for its entire duration, with brooding chants of Satanic suggestions combining exquisitely with supernatural saxophone solo’s, plaguing it with an unforgiving sense of grief.
-Even during his [most experimental years](/reviews/david-bowie-low/>), Bowie had never sounded this mysterious: for him to produce something so audacious at this time, particularly at such a delicate stage of his life, is a truly remarkable feat.
+Even during his [most experimental years](/reviews/david-bowie-low/), Bowie had never sounded this mysterious: for him to produce something so audacious at this time, particularly at such a delicate stage of his life, is a truly remarkable feat.
 In spite of its many credentials, Bowie’s final album is unlikely to be held on the same pedestal as his most celebrated works, but “Blackstar” is nonetheless a song that completely exemplifies Bowie’s commitment to craft and his devotion to performance.

 **Fred**